rjones18/rjones18/README.md

 ## I am a husband, cybersecurity professional, and python programmer.

 - 🔭 I’m currently SOC Analyst at Voya Financial.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning AWS.
 - 💬 Ask me about anything IT related.
 Love to chat!

 ---